Image: Shutterstock

 - Essential myoclonus is stable (unchanged) over time, and there is no known underlying cause.

 - Opsoclonus myoclonus, also known as dancing eyes-dancing feet syndrome, is a rare condition where rapid, irregular eye movements are seen with muscle spasms.
-According to StatPearls Publishing in the National Library of Medicine, the annual incidence of opsoclonus is one in five million children.
-This may often occur due to viral fevers, tumors, etc.
+This may often occur due to other conditions, such as viral fevers and tumors.
+The annual incidence of opsoclonus is one in five million children (13).

 - Action myoclonus occurs when the child moves or tries to move.
 It is the most severe type, since the muscle spasms may disable arms, face, legs, and voice.